Bylaws of the Library Board of Trustees

 ARTICLE IV COMMITTEES

-Section 6 The Personnel Committee shall advise the Director regarding the personnel administration in regard to policies, wages, fringe benefits, working conditions, staff expansions and reductions, etc., making recommendations of policy changes to the Board.
+Section 6 The Personnel Committee shall advise the executive director regarding the personnel administration in regard to policies, wages, fringe benefits, working conditions, staff expansions and reductions, etc., making recommendations of policy changes to the Board.

 Section 7 No committee will have other than advisory powers unless, by suitable action of the Board, it is granted specific power to act.